locontext/locontext.github.io/README.md

 This is the page I intended to edit.
 Welcome to the Home Screen!
+Added notes from the video